Deblending the MIGHTEE-COSMOS survey with XID+: The resolved radio source counts to $S_{1.4}\approx 5\mu$Jy: Data

 First, we predict the 1.4\,GHz radio flux density for each of the 331,442 galaxies in our galaxy sample based on their estimated infrared luminosity, using the well-established IRRC \citep{Helou1985,Condon1992,Yun2001}.
 The methodology is as follows: \begin{enumerate} \item The rest-frame 1.4\,GHz radio luminosity ($L_{1.4}$) is calculated from the total infrared luminosity ($L_{\mathrm{IR}}$) using the linear correlation from \cite{CookRHW2024}, given by $\log_{10}(L_{\mathrm{IR}}/L_{\odot}) = 11.170 + 0.921 \log_{10}(L_{1.4} / 5\times10^{22}\,\mathrm{W\,Hz^{-1}})$. \item This radio luminosity is converted to an expected observed flux density ($S_{1.4}$) using the source's redshift ($z$) and corresponding luminosity distance ($D_L$), including a k-correction of the form $(1+z)^{1-\alpha}$.
 We assume a spectral index $\alpha=0.7$, a typical value for the synchrotron-dominated emission of star-forming galaxies at these frequencies \citep{Condon1992}. \item Sources are then classified based on a comparison to the MIGHTEE map sensitivity.
 Those with a predicted flux density above our threshold (of $1\,\mu$Jy) are flagged as `Definitely Detectable'.
 To account for uncertainties, we also identify sources that fall below this threshold but whose predicted flux density based on the upper error bound of their $L_{\mathrm{IR}}$ exceeds it; these are flagged as `Possibly Detectable'. \end{enumerate}

 The results of this prediction step are shown in Figure \ref{fig:radio_prediction}.
-As expected, the 98,825 sources predicted to be `Definitely Detectable' occupy the high-$L_{\mathrm{IR}}$ regime across all redshifts, with the 2,353 `Possibly Detectable' sources forming a boundary region where detection is plausible given $L_{\mathrm{IR}}$ uncertainties.
+As expected, the 98,825 sources predicted to be `Definitely Detectable' occupy the high-$L_{\mathrm{IR}}$ regime across all redshifts, with the 2,353 `Possibly Detectable' sources forming a boundary region where detection is plausible given $L_{\mathrm{IR}}$ uncertainties. \rev{We note that the tail of `Definitely Detectable' sources extending to very high redshift in Figure~\ref{fig:radio_prediction} should be interpreted with caution due to the lack of FIR constraints in the SED fitting.
+Furthermore, physical effects, such as increased inverse-Compton cooling off the Cosmic Microwave Background (CMB) photons, are expected to suppress the observed synchrotron emission at these redshifts \citep[e.g.,][]{Murphy2009, Lacki_Thompson2010, Wu2017, Whittam2025}.
+However, these potentially spurious high-redshift sources constitute a negligible fraction ($<0.1\%$) of the full prior list and therefore do not impact the derived source counts or deblending results.}

 Second, this core list of likely radio-bright sources is supplemented with the same VLA radio sources used for the comprehensive prior to ensure completeness for known radio-emitting sources.
 This results in a candidate list of 106,164 unique galaxies for the \texttt{Radio-Likely Prior}.